NillionNetwork/nillion-docs/docs/learn/blind-modules.md

     style SERVICE fill:#FFFFFF,stroke:#000000
 ```

 nilDB is the Blind Module that underpins Nillion's [Private Storage](/build/private-storage/overview) solutions.
-When using nilDB, data is accessed via an easy-to-use RESTful API with endpoints to create/upload, retrieve, and query data.
-Developers can use the [blindfold library](/build/private-storage/blindfold) to encrypt and/or secret share data on the client side before using the RESTful API to send the ciphertexts and/or secret shares to the nodes.
+When using nilDB directly, data is accessed via an easy-to-use RESTful API with endpoints to create/upload, retrieve, and query data.
+Developers can use the [blindfold library](/build/private-storage/blindfold) to encrypt and/or secret share data on the client side before using the [RESTful API](/api/nildb/overview) to send the ciphertexts and/or secret shares to the nodes.

 ## nilAI

-nilAI is Nillion's secure AI offering, which runs LLMs securely inside TEEs. nilAI is the Blind Module that underpins Nillion's [Private LLMs](/build/private-llms/overview) solution.
+nilAI is Nillion's secure AI offering, which runs LLMs securely inside TEEs. nilAI is the Blind Module that underpins Nillion's [Private LLMs](/build/private-llms/overview) solutions.

 ```mermaid
 graph LR